Black Lightning (Jefferson Pierce) is an early African-American super-hero.

 He worked as a high school sports coach in an “at risk” school, then also taught English Lit.
 In 1974, he moved to Milwaukee, where he also taught History classes.
 In both cases he obtained exceptional results, with the kids’ grades skyrocketing.

 In 1974, Jefferson became aware of his powers.
 Post-traumatic nightmares about his father’s death made him emit heat at night.
 He eventually had to sleep in his bathtub to avoid setting his apartment on fire.

 At this point super-heroes were emerging.
 Therefore, Mr. Pierce had some sense of what was happening to him.
 But he didn’t know how to control these abilities.

 Jefferson likely meets and marries Lynn Stewart in 1976.
 Their first daughter — Anissa — is likely born in 1976.

 At this point the family moves to Suicide Slum’s Carver High School, as Jeff feels he must exorcise his ghosts there.

-In this timeline, Green Lantern (John Stewart) seems to appear in 1976.
+In this timelineUsed here in the sense of an alternate history, where events unfold differently, Green Lantern (John Stewart) seems to appear in 1976.
 By publication date it should be 1971.
 But here the debut of Green Lantern (Hal Jordan) was circa 1974, so John needs to be pushed back a few years.

 To intimidate him and as a general message, The 100 slays Pierce’s star student, one Earl Clifford.
 They also display the broken corpse at the school gym.